theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/create-odata-services-using-the-sap-gateway-builder.md

 ### Service Implementation

-When using the Wizard "OData access for Operational Data Provisioning" during the [Data Model Definition](#data-model-definition), the service implementation is auto-generated based on the underlying ODP framework.
+When using the Wizard during the [Data Model Definition](#data-model-definition), the service implementation is auto-generated based on the underlying ODP framework.

 ![sap-gw-service-implementation](../assets/images/articles/odata/sap-gw-service-implementation.png)